 The hearings give the public the chance to learn more about Barrett’s former rulings in the 7th U.S. Circuit Court and her legal philosophy, which closely resemble the late Justice Antonin Scalia.

 “They have been talking a lot about her circuit court decisions, but the circuit court is very much bound by the Supreme Court decisions,” Schoenherr said.
-“Whereas a lot of the time the cases that make their ways up to the Supreme Court are cases that nobody else can answer and sometimes when there are things that a judge hasn’t always had to think about.”
+“Whereas a lot of the time the cases that make their way up to the Supreme Court are cases that nobody else can answer, and sometimes there are things that a judge hasn’t always had to think about.”